 Jane wrote: Not being able to control my emotions.

-When you feel anger, it’s easy to think you want to lash out to make up for whatever, or whoever, has hurt you.
+When you feel anger, it’s easy to want to lash out to get back at whatever, or whoever, has hurt you.
 Unfortunately, we all know that anger can get out of control and become destructive, causing a ton of problems.
-Many learn angry behavior over many years.

 So why do we get angry?

-Here are some other reasons why some people get angry.
-Maybe
+Here are some other reasons why people might get angry.
+Maybe you have experienced some of these, too:

 - Grief – losing a loved one.